manu10/life-evaluation-tool/docs/implementation-plan.md

 - [x] Attach `actionTitle` to replacement logs so “What worked today” can highlight it

 Planned (next)
-- M2.5 Action Hub (“During the day” tab) — see proposal above
+- M2.5 Action Hub (“During the day” tab) — see proposal above; add a `today` tab placed first with quick actions, pickers, quick log, env checklist and "what worked today"
 - M3 Weekly Review page (what worked/didn’t; adjustments & wins) and trend charts